Predicting Customer Churn In B2B and B2C

 Why Customer Churn Prediction Is Important

 Customer churn prediction allows organisations to proactively approach at-risk clients and try to repair the relationship before the customer actually leaves.
-In effect it is a pre-warning that lets you act.
+It is a pre-warning that lets you act.

 It is generally accepted that retaining a customer costs a lot less than acquiring a new one.
 So being able to predict a customer is going to churn and preventing it, is better than losing them and finding another to replace them.